yope/cbgelite/README.md

 There are no docking computers in this game yet, so you have to hone those docking skills!

-At this moment the entrance to the space station is facing away from where you approach it initially, instead of facing towards the planet.
-Will be fixed later.
+Like in the original game, the entrance to the docking station always faces towards its planet.

-The space station is rotating slowly around its Z-axis. you will need to align your space ship with the station in such a way that the entrance is in front of you and horizontally alighned.
+The space station is rotating slowly around its Z-axis. you will need to align your space ship with the station in such a way that the entrance is in front of you and horizontally aligned.
 For succesful docking, try to fly towards the entrance as perpendicular to the top surface as possible.
 Too much of an angle will make you crash into the space station.
 Try to adjust your rolling speed such that it matches the station.
 Try to keep the entrance as horizontal as